marshallstone/ctf-writeups/readme.md

 # CTF writeups by me

-I am relatively new to ctf's but I will post writeups of some of the challenges that I solve.
+I participate in CTF competitions through WolvSec, the security club at the University of Michigan.
+Here, I will post some of my writeups for challenges that I complete by myself.